hmcts/ssl-monitoring-dynatrace/README.md

 # ssl-monitoring-dynatrace
-For creating all things dynatrace-as-code for plugins, dashboards, etc.
+For creating all things dynatrace-as-code for ssl monitoring plugins, dashboards, etc.